uclaopt/TMAC/README.md

 ## Platforms
-Arock has been used on several platforms:
+MOTAC has been used on several platforms:

    * Linux
    * Mac OS X